The Watcher in the Woods (1980 film): Casting

 According to Hough, Davis "desperately" wanted to play both parts; so much so, that the production crew had make-up and hair specialists flown in from Los Angeles in order to work on Davis in preparation for screen tests; the goal was to reverse her age appearance by thirty years.
 After the screen tests were completed and viewed by the crew, Hough was concerned about Davis playing the younger character, and felt that the make-up and hair work had "maybe knocked about twenty years off of her age, but not forty"; Davis was 72 years old at the time.
 Upon viewing the tests, Hough cued for the crew to leave the screening room, and said, "Bette, I don't think you've made it".
 After taking one long drag from her cigarette, Davis replied: "You're goddamn right".
 British actress Georgina Hale ended up taking the role of the younger Mrs. Aylwood; according to Hough, she took the part largely because of her admiration for Davis.

 In casting the leading part of Jan, Diane Lane had been the initial choice, but she declined.
 The part eventually went to Lynn-Holly Johnson, who had gained attention in the United States as a professional figure skater, as well as for her acting role as a blind ice skater in the 1978 film Ice Castles, for which she received a Golden Globe nomination.

 Carroll Baker, who was living in London at the time, was asked to play the part for Hough (who had long admired her work).
 She accepted the role.
-Eleven-year-old Kyle Richards - who played Ellie, the youngest sister in the film - had previously worked with Hough on Escape to Witch Mountain in an uncredited role as a younger version of her sister, Kim Richards.
+Eleven-year-old Kyle Richards—who played Ellie, the youngest sister in the film—had previously worked with Hough on Escape to Witch Mountain in an uncredited role as a younger version of her sister, Kim Richards.
+Kyle, who had a "somber" and "more serious" disposition to that of her sister, had previously appeared in several horror films, particularly The Car (1977) and Halloween (1978).

+The film's principal cast was formally announced in September 1979.

 Filming

-Principal photography for The Watcher of the Woods began in August 1979, on a budget of approximately $7 million.
-The film was shot primarily at Pinewood Studios in Buckinghamshire, England, and the surrounding areas.
+Principal photography for The Watcher of the Woods began in August 1979.
+Sources state the film's production budget was between $6 million and $9 million.
+The film was shot primarily at Pinewood Studios in Buckinghamshire, England and in Stratford-upon-Avon, Warwickshire.

 St. Hubert's Manor, the house used in the film, was located near Iver Heath; it has since been deconstructed and turned into apartments.
 Hough used several locations that are also seen in Robert Wise's The Haunting, most notably the grand mansion in which John Keller's character lives; this was the same house used for filming The Haunting (Ettington Park, Warwickshire).
 The shoot lasted a total of twelve weeks.
 During filming, producer Ron Miller would often intervene to tone down intense scenes, leading to "unhappy compromises" between him and the filmmakers.